Frequently Asked Questions

 We are concerned that you may be too loud or rocky for our older guests.
 Is this likely to be the case?

-Although we can’t deny that it is our intention to cover the rockier side of popular music, we value ourselves on being musically appropriate for the functions that we are booked for.
-What we mean by this, is that we will take into account our audience and react accordingly.
+Although we can't deny that it is our intention to cover the rockier side of popular music, we value ourselves on being musically appropriate for the functions that we are booked for.
+What we mean by this is that we will take into account our audience and react accordingly.
 As well as adhering to your requests from our song list as closely as possible, it also means that we will adjust our performance intensity to fit the situation.
-As a result, our music is suitable for all age groups and in many cases, the younger guests are often shown up by the stamina and smokin’ moves of the older generation!
+As a result, our music is suitable for all age groups and in many cases, the younger guests are often shown up by the stamina and smokin' moves of the older generation!

-Payment And Insurance
+Payment and Insurance

 How much do you charge?